alliedmodders/sourcepawn/README.md

 In 2014, after many failed attempts to write a new language, I introduced a "Transitional Syntax" to SourcePawn.
 This syntax introduces real types (such as `int` and `void`), a more C-like declaration style, and the ability to extend tags with methods as if they were objects.

-An experimental, unfinished future compiler is in `v2`.

 Organization
 ============